-This soup consists of most everything you would find in a traditional stuffed cabbage roll recipe – it’s just not rolled inside the cabbage leaves.
-Instead, all of the ingredients simmer together in a deliciously seasoned broth until tender.
+Cabbage Roll Soup consists of most everything you would find in a traditional stuffed cabbage roll recipe.
+But instead of being rolled inside cabbage leaves, the ingredients simmer together in a deliciously seasoned broth until tender.
 It is basically deconstructed cabbage rolls in soup form.
-What this means to you is that you can get that same satisfying cabbage roll flavor in a no-sweat recipe that is ready in about 35 minutes, from start to finish.
+This means that you can get that same satisfying cabbage roll flavor in a no-sweat recipe that is ready in about 35 minutes, from start to finish.

 There is a wonderful sweetness from the green cabbage, a very slightly sweet and tangy broth and the comforting flavors imparted by dried thyme and a bay leaf.
 Rice adds great texture and makes this Cabbage Roll Soup a hearty meal in itself.

 Adding Rice to Soup

 There is no need to cook the rice separately and add it to the finished soup.
 Uncooked long grain rice is added along with the other ingredients and simmers until perfectly tender.
 This Cabbage Roll Soup cooks up in one pot so the cleanup is a breeze.

 Adding rice or barley to soups, like in my Slow Cooker Vegetable Beef Barley Soup, is a sure-fire way to turn soup into a meal that will satisfy my guys here.

 To freeze soups and stews, transfer the completely cooled recipe into freezer-safe zippered plastic storage bags.
 Push out the excess air and close the bags.
 Lay them flat in your freezer until frozen solid and then the bags can be stacked to save space.
 Be sure to label the bags with the contents and date.